yasuoohno/godot-pub-sub/README.md

 # godot-pub-sub

 Publish-Subscribe mechanism for Godot/GDScript.
-Written using Godot 3.2, but should work with previous versions.
+Written using Godot 4.3.

 PubSub is a powerful programming pattern that allows decoupled components to subscribe to messages that interest them and receive notifications when those messages are published.
 See the [Publish-Subscribe Pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) Wikipedia page for more information.